o3de/o3de.org/content/docs/user-guide/engine/az-interface.md

 ```

 **Important**
-The restrictions for `AZ::Interface` are similar to that of a single\-handler EBus:
+The restrictions for `AZ::Interface` are similar to that of a single-handler EBus:
-Use `AZ::Interface` on long\-lived instances only, such as instances with global variables that live across the lifetime of a module or application.
+Use `AZ::Interface` on long-lived instances only, such as instances with global variables that live across the lifetime of a module or application.
 Because `AZ::Interface` uses `AZ::Environment` variables across DLL boundaries, you can only register/unregister after the `AZ::Environment` instance is attached after successful registration.
-`AZ::Interface` works with EBus, and you can soft\-migrate EBus code by providing an `AZ::Interface<T>` handler for the same set of requests.
+`AZ::Interface` works with EBus, and you can soft-migrate EBus code by providing an `AZ::Interface<T>` handler for the same set of requests.
 ***Thread safety is your responsibility***.
 Using `AZ::Interface<T>`does not make threads safe.

 **Vs. AZ::Event**